Skip to Main Content

 If your details are wrong

-In the Scopus database, outputs from the same author are aggregated in to a Scopus Author ID.
+A screenshot from Scopus showing an Author profile with annotations.
+Name of author, author ID, ORCID iD, affiliation and citation graph are detailed.In the Scopus database, outputs from authors with the same name, email address, affiliation, subject area, citations and coauthors are aggregated in to a Scopus Author ID.
+An author profile is created automatically when two or more articles are linked to one name.
 As the information is collated automatically, you may find that the wrong articles have been attributed to you or that your articles have been split across several duplicate IDs.
+This is a particular problem if you have a common name, have moved institutions regularly or have changed your area of research.

 Each author is assigned a Scopus ID number and the details of their publications are listed.
-Any citations to the outputs are counted some bibliometric data are calculated for the author.
+Any citations to the outputs are counted and some bibliometric data are calculated for the author.

 The Scopus database collates outputs from thousands of journals and other publications and tracks citations to them.
 The database is useful for searching for articles relevant to your research, helping you to decide where to publish, identifying potential collaborators and also helping you to discover who is citing your work and how often it is being cited.